curly60e/pyblock/.github/ISSUE_TEMPLATE/Add Your Tool To PyBLOCK.md

 ---
-name: Tools Name
+name: Add Your Tool to PyBLOCK.
-about: Add a App
+about: Change the AAAA with your parameters.
 title: ''
 labels: ''
 assignees: ''